-February - March Students will complete their online high school plan and receive registration information Counselor meets with 8 th grade course selection meetings March Counselor meets with 9 th - 11 th grade students for one on one course selection meetings April Administrators build the master schedule Counselors will contact students to resolve any potential schedule conflicts Students can make an appointment with the counselor to make appropriate course changes based on the circumstances defined above.
-End of May Students will be able to view their 2020-2021 class schedule.
+February - March Students will complete their online high school plan and receive registration information Counselor meets with $9^{th} - 11^{th}$ grade students for one on one course selection meetings March Counselor meets with 8 th grade students for course selection April Administrators build the master schedule Counselors will contact students to resolve any potential schedule conflicts Students can make an appointment with the counselor to make appropriate course changes based on the circumstances defined above.
+End of July Students will be able to view their 2023-2024 class schedule.